It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.

 Data Collection Experience

 Due to the scarcity of data on sexual orientation and gender identity in Japan, I have engaged in primary data collection for my research and designed multiple, large-scale social surveys.
 I hold the Certificate of Advanced Social Researcher issued by the Japanese Association for Social Research.
-Below is a list of the surveys that I have been involved in:
+Below is a list of the major surveys that I have been involved in:

-3. the second “Survey on Ideas about Being Men and Women and Social Attitudes” (one of the few nationally representative surveys of attitudes toward various sexual and gender minorities in Japan, conducted in June-July 2019)
+3. The second “Survey on Ideas about Being Men and Women and Social Attitudes” (one of the few nationally representative surveys of attitudes toward various sexual and gender minorities in Japan, conducted in June-July 2019)

 Sexual/Gender Minorities and Socioeconomic Inequality